 For years, school and academic librarians have used exercises comparing sites like the The Pacific Northwest Tree Octopus or the Dihydrogen Monoxide FAQ to reputable websites to help students distinguish between what's factual and what's fake and to help them determine some common characteristics of reputable information sources.
 Lately it's getting more difficult to distinguish truth from fiction.

-Last month, NPR ran an article about a recent Stanford study of students' skills evaluating information that began, "If the children are the future, the future might be very ill-informed."
-In November, OELMA past-president, Susan Yutzey, wrote a letter to the editor of the Columbus Dispatch saying, "This may not seem like a life and death matter – but it could be if our children don’t question the credibility of the barrage of health and financial information that comes or will come their way."
-And just a couple weeks later, fake news became a life and death matter when a gunman, taken in by an online information source, held up a Washington DC pizzeria.
+A few years ago, National Public Radio (NPR) ran an article about a recent Stanford study of students' skills evaluating information that began, "If the children are the future, the future might be very ill-informed."
+In response to the plethora of fake news, OELMA past-president, Susan Yutzey, wrote a letter to the editor of the Columbus Dispatch saying, "This may not seem like a life and death matter – but it could be if our children don’t question the credibility of the barrage of health and financial information that comes or will come their way."
+And a few weeks after this letter to the editor was written, fake news did become a life and death matter when a gunman, taken in by an online information source, held up a Washington DC pizzeria.

-The information sources in INFOhio's electronic resource collection are considered premium content and little of it is freely available on the open web.
+The information sources in INFOhio's digital resource collection are considered premium content and little of it is freely available on the open web.
 However, INFOhio has purchased the resources for Ohio's PreK-12 students to use at no additional cost to Ohio schools.
 Your students won't find articles from fake news sources like the Denver Guardian or NationalReport.Net in ISearch.
-You can learn more about using ISearch in the classroom and find lesson plans developed by Ohio librarians on the Educator Guide to ISearch.
+To learn more about how students can use ISearch for research share this video, Research Made Easy with ISearch.

 Once students have found some information sources, they still need to develop evaluation skills to determine if those resources are biased or if they meet their information needs.
 INFOhio's Go!
 Ask, Act, Achieve guides middle and high school students through the research process using INFOhio and other web-based research tools and information.